Distinguishing rule- and exemplar-based generalization in learning systems: CelebA image classification

-\textbf{Controlling spurious correlation.} We replicate the findings in \cref{sec:linear}: the EVR cannot be explained by sensitivity to spurious correlation $\rho$.
-This is shown in \cref{fig:celeba-interpolation}, where we substitute performance in the PE condition with performance in a different data-setting ($\propzero = 0.825, \propzero = 0.25$) with the same $\rho = 0.58$ as in the PE condition.
+\textbf{Controlling spurious correlation.} We replicate the findings in \cref{sec:linear}: the \gls{evr} cannot be explained by sensitivity to spurious correlation $\rho$.
+This is demonstrated in \cref{fig:celeba-interpolation}, where we substitute performance in the PE condition with performance in a different data condition ($\propzero = 0.825, \propzero = 0.25$) with the same $\rho = 0.58$ as in the PE condition.
 We find none of the effects discussed above, indicating that the PE condition is measuring something unique---exemplar-vs-rule propensity---which is not accounted for by sensitivity to spurious correlation.
-Further, EVR does not increase with model expressivity, unlike sensitivity to spurious correlation~\citep[\cf][]{sagawa2020investigation}.
+Further, \gls{evr} does not increase with model expressivity, unlike sensitivity to spurious correlation~\citep{sagawa2020investigation}.

-\textbf{Practical implications of the EVR.} The nonzero EVR, \ie exemplar-basedness reveals that our models are better at extrapolating zero-shot to a new feature value than when they have partial exposure to that feature value, \emph{even though the additional data need not change the learned decision boundary}.
-The training examples added in PE can be classified with the decision function from ZS without incurring additional training loss.
-A rule-based system recognizes this and bases its generalization on the minimal features that support the category boundary, \ie the ones also learned in the zero-shot case.
+\textbf{Practical implications of the \gls{evr}.} The nonzero \gls{evr} (\ie exemplar bias) reveals that models are better at extrapolating zero-shot to a new feature value than when they have partial exposure to that feature value \emph{even though the additional data need not change the learned decision boundary}.
+In particular, the training examples added in PE can be classified with the decision function from ZS without incurring additional training loss.
+A rule-based system recognizes this and bases its generalization on the minimal features that support the category boundary.
 However, an exemplar-based model changes its decision boundary in response to this additional data.
-This has implications for fairness, as we outline with example features below.